Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

 \paragraph{Phatic Expressions} Phrases such as pleasantries that are used to form and maintain social relations between humans but that do not impart any information can (unnecessarily) add to the sense of humanness conveyed when output by automated systems~\citep{leong-selinger-2019-robot}.

 \paragraph{Expressions of Confidence and Doubt} \citet{dinan-etal-2022-safetykit} describe an `imposter effect' where people overestimate the factuality of generated output.
 However, \citet{mielke-etal-2022-reducing} find that expressed confidence is poorly calibrated to the probabilities that general knowledge questions are correctly answered.
 They therefore train a dialogue system to reflect uncertainty in its outputs, altering the content from the purely factual to incorporate humanlike hedging phrases such as `I'm not sure but \ldots'.
-This bears similarity to the text-to-speech research (see \S\ref{ssec: voice}) which suggests that disfluencies can increase anthropomorphism.
+This bears similarity to the TTS research (see \S\ref{ssec: voice}) which suggests that disfluencies can increase anthropomorphism.
 Thus, while over-estimation can lead to an imposter effect, hedging can boost anthropomorphic signals.

-\paragraph{Personas} Many dialogue systems are developed with carefully designed personas (in the case of commercial systems) or personas induced via crowd-sourced datasets.
-These are often based on human characters and although they are, in practice, merely lists of human attributes and behaviours (see \S\ref{sec:content}),\footnote{For example, each persona in Personachat~\cite{zhang2018personalizing} consists of `\emph{I am a vegetarian.
+\paragraph{Personas} Many dialogue systems are developed with carefully designed personas (in the case of commercial systems) or personas induced via crowd-sourced datasets~\cite{zhang2018personalizing}.
+These are often based on human characters and although they are, in practice, merely lists of human attributes and behaviours (see \S\ref{sec:content}),\footnote{For example, each persona in Personachat~\cite{zhang2018personalizing} consists of a list of statements such as `\emph{I am a vegetarian.
 I like swimming.
 My father used to work for Ford.
-My favorite (sic) band is Maroon5.
-I got a new job last month, which is about advertising design.}'} the very idea of instilling systems with human character-based personas is an effort towards anthropomorphism. \citet{glaese-etal-2022-improving} address this by including a rule against their system appearing to have a human identity.
+My favorite band is Maroon5.
+I got a new job last month, which is about advertising design.}'} the notion of imbuing systems with human character-based personas is an effort towards anthropomorphism. \citet{glaese-etal-2022-improving} address this by including a rule against their system appearing to have a human identity.\looseness=-1